 Step 3: Once the glue is dried, take a makeup wedge (I used one of those cheap triangular ones) and coat the area with a layer of foundation that matches your skin tone, then set the foundation with a matte setting powder.

 Step 4: Now, take a fluffy blending brush and buff a matte black, matte red, and matte brown eyeshadow onto the wound and the surrounding area to create the illusion of bruising — again, you don’t have to be neat while doing this.

 It looks like a disgusting bandage . . .

 Step 5: Apply a black gel eyeliner along the inner edges of the wound, then pat the matte red eyeshadow in the center to create more depth.

 Since we didn’t use latex glue for this (I didn’t have any), the Elmer’s glue left an unappealing edge around the application area, so we’re going to fix that!
 Apple a coat of full coverage concealer around the edge of the wound, then reapply the eyeshadows on top to cover the imperfection.

 Step 6: Now, we’re going to work on the inside of the wound.
 For a more nauseating effect, dip a cotton swab into red food coloring, then pull strains of the cotton off the stick and glue it onto the inside of the wound (apply some eyelash glue onto the wound first before putting the cotton on).
 Next, dab the red food coloring onto the wound, then take a red lip gloss and smear it around the area for a horrific, bloody finish.

-It’s time to go scare people with this horrendous and awesome wound!
-My husband was pretty impressed with it — he approved. 🙂
+It’s time to go scare people with this horrendous and awesome faux wound! 🙂

 The removal process was super simple — I just peeled off the wound, then wiped everything off with a makeup remover.